Paid Call for Submissions for Personal Essays by Humans About the Human Experience (No AI Writing Allowed)

 (Human Rachel Kramer Bussel, editor of Open Secrets, here to interject with my very subjective experience with these AI submissions: Every time I’ve received an AI-written submission, I’ve felt sick to my stomach and wondered whether I should shut down Open Secrets, especially when they’ve been submitted for our Climate section.
 I run this project as a labor of love in which I’ve invested my time, money, and energy.
 I’m also a full-time mom, so time I spend on Open Secrets is time I could be spending with my child.
 I love editing and reading submissions where the author has clearly put thought into their work, but when I have to repeatedly consider whether a submission was generated by a soulless machine attempting to approximate what someone with a beating heart and churning mind and depth of character might have written, I start to lose hope for this project.
 I’m issuing this call to rekindle that hope.)

-There are 2 guidelines sections listed below - 1,000-2,500 word essays in all categories and our new flash nonfiction section, Object-ives, for 500-999 word essays about a possession you own or have owned.
-Writers may submit a maximum of 1 1,000-2,500 essay in any category and 1 Object-ives essay during this submission period.
+There are 2 guidelines sections listed below - 1,000-2,500 word essays in selected categories and our new flash nonfiction section, Object-ives, for 500-999 word essays about a possession you own or have owned, and another new category, Hobbies.
+Writers may submit a maximum of 1 1,000-2,500 essay in any full-length category and 1 Object-ives OR Hobbies essay during this submission period of October 1-November 30, 2025.

 Writing Guidelines for Open Secrets Personal Essays (All Categories)